gitlabhq/gitlab-runner/docs/index.md

 language specific requirements are needed.

 It is designed to run on the GNU/Linux, macOS, and Windows operating systems.
-Other operating systems will probably work as long as you can compile a Go binary on them.
+Other operating systems might work as long as you can compile a Go binary on them.

 If you want to [use Docker](executors/docker.md), install the latest version.